Swing Dance: The Complete Beginner’s Guide

 Why People Like Lindy Hop

-- Lindy Hop is spirited, wild and considered to be a joyful dance.
+- It is considered to be a joyful dance.

-- It is both playful dance that gives plenty of leeway for improvisation.
+- It is playful and leaves much room for improvisation.

-- It’s creative, and allows dancers to freely express themselves and the music.
+- It allows dancers to freely express themselves and the music.

-- There is a basic structure, but within that structure there is opportunity for improvisation for adding your own style and interpretation.
+- There is a basic structure, but within that structure there is opportunity for adding your own style.

 How to Lindy Hop

-The dance is made up of a mix of 6 and 8 count steps to more easily sync and express the hits in the music.
+The dance is made up of a mix of 6 and 8 count steps.

 Where Did Lindy Hop Originate?